bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ## First Results from 10,000 ROMs

 After checking _billions and billions_ of potential ROMs, I had a collection of about 10,000 that passed the heuristics laid out above.
 I could move onto the next step: checking them all in an emulator.
+There are two options, [Stella](https://stella-emu.github.io/), and [MAME](https://www.mamedev.org/).